What is community-based tourism?

 5. Think about the language

 Travellers are looking for experiences with interaction.
 Therefore, language is an important aspect for community-based tourism.
 How are your travellers going to communicate with the host?
-The best solution will be to have an English-speaking guide who is able to communicate with both the host as travellers in an enthusiastic manner.
+The best solution is to have an English-speaking guide who is able to communicate with both the host as travellers in an enthusiastic manner.

 6. Decide on the duration